project-callisto/callisto-core/README.rst

 Documentation
 -------------

-The full documentation is at https://django-wizard-builder.readthedocs.org.
+The full documentation will eventually be at https://django-wizard-builder.readthedocs.org.

 Quickstart
 ----------